netfoundry/mop/quickstarts/docs/cloud/vcpe/cpe-supermicro.md

 <br>Keep the default keyboard layout or choose your keyboard layout (for different language)

 ![image](../../images/super-micro-04.png)
 <br>On the Network interface page, if the interface is connected, you should see an IP address assigned automatically.
-If you need to assign an manual IP, you can do so now.
+If you need to assign a manual IP, you can do so now.
 Please write down the IP address, you will need that for the later steps.

 ![image](../../images/super-micro-05.png)
 <br>Skip the Proxy address if you don't use proxy.